 Custom Grid Editor (CG)¶

-This module enables you to edit custom 2-dimensional initialization grids for the 2-dimensional spectrum analysis.
+This module enables you to create and edit custom 2-dimensional initialization grids for the 2-dimensional spectrum analysis.

 It is also possible to define multiple grid regions and combine them into a single grid which defines multiple solute regions.

-Each grid can be re-displayed in the other domains.
+The custom grid can be re-displayed in the other domains left unchanged.

 Note